After Donald Trump Call To China President Vowing Silence On Protests, Hong Kong Gives Police Emergency Powers

 In a June 18 phone call with China President Xi Jinping, Donald Trump reportedly made a promise — that he would not make any public comments about the ongoing pro-democracy protests in Hong Kong.
-As The Inquisitr reported, the call between Trump and Xi was revealed on Thursday, after Trump publicly called for China to “investigate” Trump’s potential 2020 Democratic election opponent, Joe Biden.
+As The Inquisitr reported, the call between the U.S. president and Xi was revealed on Thursday, after Trump publicly called for China to “investigate” his potential 2020 Democratic election opponent, Joe Biden.

 Trump also mentioned Biden on that call with Xi, for reasons that are not clear, according to the reports on Thursday.

 Trump appears to be sticking to the pledge he reportedly made to Xi.
-On October 1, Hong Kong police shot an 18-year-old protester, an incident that went unmentioned by Trump.
+On October 1, Hong Kong police shot an 18-year-old protester, an incident that went unmentioned by the president.
 And on Friday, according to a Sky News report, police in Hong Kong shot a 14-year-old boy, who is now listed in serious condition.
 The victim on Friday was shot in the leg.
 Tuesday’s victim, Tsang Chi-kin, was struck by a bullet in the shoulder — and has since been charged with rioting, an offense that carries up to 10 years in prison in Hong Kong.

 Hong Kong protesters beat a police officer, set him on fire, then try to steal his sidearm after he shot a 14-year-old protester in the leg with another live round.
 Again, another young protester has been shot with a live round.